Skip to main content

 • Office of International Trade

 The Office of International Trade's mission is to enhance the ability of small businesses to compete in the global marketplace.
-As SBA's office for the support of small business international trade development, the Office of International Trade works in cooperation with other federal agencies and public- and private-sector groups to encourage small business exports and to assist small businesses seeking to export.
+As the U.S. Small Business Administration’s (SBA’s) office for the support of small business international trade development, the Office of International Trade works in cooperation with other federal agencies and public- and private-sector groups to encourage small business exports and to assist small businesses seeking to export.
 Through U.S. Export Assistance Centers, SBA district offices and a variety of service-provider partners, we direct and coordinate SBA's ongoing export initiatives in an effort to encourage small businesses going global.

 The Textiles, Consumer Goods, and Materials (TCGM) strives to advance the global competitiveness of our assigned industries through the development and execution of international trade and investment policies and promotion strategies.
-TCGM is comprised of four industry offices; the Office of Consumer Goods, the Office of Textiles
+TCGM is comprised of four industry offices: the Office of Consumer Goods, the Office of Textiles and Apparel, the Office of Material Industries, and the Office of Critical Minerals and Metals.

 • SelectUSA